datavana/graphim/README.md

 See the scripts folder for examples to generate image descriptions, extract text, feed images to a llm, extract image components or calculate image similarity using embeddings.

+## Facepager: Getting started with image prompts to the OpenAI API

+1. Install the latest Facepager version
+2. Create a database (New database) and add image files as seed nodes (Add Nodes -> Add files, then select some images).
+3. Open the image prompt preset in the OpenAI category (Preset button)
+4. Enter your API key into the Access Token field
+5. Fetch data

-## Getting started with using the Google Cloud Vision API
+## Facepager: Getting started with using the Google Cloud Vision API

 *You need to register an app at the google cloud console and enable billing.
 Find some hints in the [Facepager wiki](https://github.com/strohne/Facepager/wiki/Getting-Started-with-Google-Cloud-Platform).